YukunJ/Chat-System/README.md

 # Chat_System_Spring2019_Project
-This is the Chat System project done in class &lt;Introduction to Computer Science> Spring 2019
+This is the Chat System project done in class &lt;Introduction to Computer Science> at NYU Shanghai Spring 2019, when I was a sophomore undergrad.

 Team member: Yukun, Jiang & Yue, Shu